bbeek/refactorlegacy/Labs/Day2/Readme.md

 ### 1. Breaking dependencies

 #### Extract and encapsulate SQL queries
-- Remove unwanted side-effects from the constructor, extract `connection`.
+- Remove unwanted side-effects from the constructor, extract `connection`.<br/>

 	The `connection` instance variable needs to be broken in order to get the code into a test harness.